Editor’s Note: This post was originally published on November 27, 2018, and updated for accuracy and comprehensiveness.

-Life as a field tech can be difficult; it’s up to management to make it better.
+Life as a field technician is complex; it’s up to management to easier.

-It’s not often that I find myself on job-review and career-advice sites (such as Indeed, Glassdoor and CareerBliss), but the other day I stumbled across some feedback that field service technicians provided about their work and their employers.
+I rarely find myself on job-review and career-advice sites (such as Indeed, Glassdoor, and CareerBliss).
+Still, the other day I stumbled across some feedback that field technicians provided about their work and employers.
 It was gratifying to know that the majority found plenty to like about both their work and their companies.

-Of course, not everything they mentioned was all about sunshine and success on the job; it’s hard work that often requires long hours in dirty, dangerous or otherwise objectionable conditions.
+Of course, not everything they mentioned was all about sunshine and success on the job; hard work often requires long hours in dirty, dangerous, or otherwise objectionable conditions.
 But by and large, they articulated benefits they derive from their work in the field – benefits far beyond job security and health insurance.

 Have you ever considered the upside of field service work?

 In addition to the often-mentioned good pay and benefits, there were statements about camaraderie among their co-workers and the opportunity to “always be learning and growing.”
 Other upbeat or compelling reasons to join a field service crew follow: